Reduction and lifting problem for differential forms on Berkovich curves

 By a {\em nice} $k$-analytic curve we mean a quasi-smooth connected compact separated strictly $k$-analytic curve.
 By a {\em star-shaped curve} we mean a pair $(X,x)$ where $X$ is a nice $k$-analytic curve, $x\in X$ a point of type two, and $X\setminus\{x\}$ a disjoint union of open discs and semi-open annuli.

-A branch of $X$ at $x$ is an equivalence class of germs of intervals $[x,y]\subset X$ and the set of all branches is denoted $\Br(x)$.
+A {\em branch} of a nice curve $X$ at a point $x$ is an equivalence class of germs of intervals $[x,y]\subset X$ and the set of all branches is denoted $\Br(x)$.
 In particular, there is one branch at a point of type one, and for a point $y$ of type 2 there is a one-to-one correspondence between the branches $e\in\Br(y)$ and the $\tilk$-points $p_e\in C_y$.

 In this paper, the tropical curves are skeleta of analytic curves.
 Thus, we include the vertices at infinity that correspond to points of type $1$.
 Other vertices correspond to points of type $2$.
 We denote the set of vertices of type $i$ by $V_i(\Gamma)$.
 The edges adjacent to the vertices of type $1$ are called legs, and have infinite length.
 Other edges are bounded.
 All edges of tropical curves are {\em oriented}, and each bounded edge (even a loop) is considered twice by equipping it with the two possible orientations.
 The legs are always oriented towards the vertex of type $1$.
 By abuse of notation the set of oriented edges and legs is denoted by $E(\Gamma)$, and the set of legs by $L(\Gamma)$.
 If $e\in E(\Gamma)$ is bounded then $e^\op$ denotes the same edge with the opposite orientation.
 Finally, $\ft\:E(\Gamma)\to V(\Gamma)$ and $\fh\:E(\Gamma)\to V(\Gamma)$ denote the tail and the head functions respectively.
 If $\Gamma$ is a tropical curve and $x\in V(\Gamma)$ is of type $2$ then $\Star(x)$ denotes the set of oriented edges of $\Gamma$ with tail $x$.
 We shall not distinguish between tropical curves and their geometric realizations.